-We are a successful family profoundly affected by neurological disorder.
-Within our family of five we share and manage successfully with Tourette Syndrome (TS), Attention Deficit Hyperactivity Disorder (ADHD), Obsessive Compulsive Disorder (OCD), Oppositional Defiance Disorder (ODD), Social Anxiety, Post Traumatic Stress Syndrome (PTSD), and Learning Disabilities.
-We have our struggles and failures, and move forward.
+We are a successful parenting team, each of us having professional accrediations that we apply to the raising of our children who are profoundly affected by neurological disorders.
+Within our family of five we share and manage successfully with Tourette Syndrome (TS), Attention Deficit Hyperactivity Disorder (ADHD), Obsessive Compulsive Disorder (OCD), Oppositional Defiance Disorder (ODD), Social Anxiety, Post Traumatic Stress Syndrome (PTSD), Autism Spectrum Disorder (ASD) and Learning Disabilities.
+We have our struggles and failures, but we continue to move forward.
 We have learned to celebrate our strengths and to support each others’ weaknesses and foster constant personal growth.
-We want to share our experiences and knowledge and offer support to anyone seeking assistance in living with, loving, or teaching those persons who experience neurological differences.
+We share our experiences and knowledge and offer support to those who are seeking assistance in living with, loving, or teaching those persons who experience neurological differences.
 We have lots to share.

-Ken Shyminsky is a Vice Principal with the Halton District School Board.
-Specializing in challenging behaviours, he has drawn upon his personal experiences as an teacher and student with Tourette Syndrome to help children with TS and related disorders.
-In addition to having Tourette Syndrome himself, Ken’s Tourette experiences include work as a Teaching Assistant, Special Education and classroom teacher, school administrator and parent, as well as a mentor for those living with TS and counselor for their families.
+Ken Shyminsky is a Vice Principal in a publicly funded school board in Ontario, Canada.
+Specializing in challenging behaviours, he has drawn upon his personal experiences as a student and teacher who has Tourette Syndrome to help children with Tourette and related disorders.
+In addition to having Tourette Syndrome himself, Ken’s Tourette experiences include work as a Teaching Assistant, Special Education teacher, school administrator, and parent.
+In addition, Ken is a mentor to those living with TS and counselor for their families.

-As a former Vice President of the Greater Toronto Chapter of the Tourette Syndrome Foundation of Canada and member of the National Education and Advocacy Committee, he was a co-author and co-editor of Tourette Syndrome: A Handbook for Educators, and the creator of monthly Recreational networking sessions for children and teens who suffer from TS+.
-In 1998, the Tourette Syndrome Foundation of Canada recognized Ken Shyminsky for his contributions by naming him the National Senior Role Model.
-Ken is also a member of the Board of Directors for Camp Winston, a world-renowned summer camp for children who live with Tourette Syndrome and other neuro-chemical disorders, as well as autism and learning disabilities.
-He is also a member of the Board of Directors for the Tourette Syndrome Foundation of Canada, chairing the Education and Advocacy Committees.
+Currently the Vice President of Tourette Canada and member of the National Education and Advocacy Committee, Ken was a co-author and co-editor of Tourette Syndrome: A Handbook for Educators, and the creator of monthly Recreational networking sessions for children and teens who suffer from TS+.
+He has been recognized by Tourette Canada (formerly the Tourette Syndrome Foundation of Canada) for his contributions at a national level by naming him the National Senior Role Model.
+Ken has also served as a consultant for families as well as organizations to support children who live with Tourette Syndrome and other neuro-chemical disorders, as well as learning disabilities.